 - Use of parental leave by men and women (including father-friendly policy)

 Especially for the dimensions of rights and realities, finding suitable indicators for all three fields of action is a challenge for higher education institutions.
 For these dimensions, qualitative and subjective indicators are particularly relevant.
-Despite the challenge of finding suitable indicators, gender monitoring should not be limited to representation.
+Nevertheless, gender monitoring should not be limited to representation.

-When developing indicators, the first step is to detect indicators that fit best the concept.
-In a second step, the ideal indicators are linked to available data.
+When developing indicators, the first step is to detect indicators that best fit the concept.
+In the second step, the ideal indicators are linked to available data.
 The two-step process helps to document blank spaces and limitations of the used indicators.